 Alert

-As a bordering state, the best way to keep New Jersey residents and children polio-free is to maintain high immunity across the population through safe and effective immunization.
-All children and adults who are unvaccinated or incompletely vaccinated against polio should be vaccinated with inactivated polio vaccine (IPV) according to the ACIP routine and catch-up schedules (revised June 2023).
+As a bordering state, the best way to continue to keep New Jersey residents, especially children, safe from polio is to maintain high immunity across the population through safe and effective vaccination.
+All individuals – children and adults – who are unvaccinated or incompletely vaccinated against polio should be vaccinated according to the ACIP routine and catch-up schedules.

 Polio